quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ###  How Quickwit is different from traditional search engines like Elasticsearch or Solr?
-The core difference and advantage of Quickwit is its architecture built from the ground-up for the cloud.
-We decoupled compute and storage for search, designed highly-performant index data structures, optimized IO paths to make it fast on object storage, and implemented highly-reliable distributed search so all engineers can sleep at night.
+The core difference and advantage of Quickwit is its architecture built from the ground-up for the cloud and for logs.
+We have decoupled compute and storage, designed highly-performant index data structures, optimized IO paths to make search on object storage sub-second, and implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.
 Last but not least, we put our love in every line of code.

 ### How Quickwit compares to Elastic in terms of cost?
 We estimate that Quicwkit can be up to 10x cheaper on average than Elastic.
 To understand how, check out our [common crawl demo](common-crawl.quickwit.io).